Move over dinner and a movie, these are the coolest date nights in town

 Gazing out at the celestial bodies of the endless night sky is never not going to be romantic.
 Take your date for the ultimate tour, first through Sydney’s oldest observatory and planetarium, and then it’s the galaxy and beyond.
 You and your partner will get to view the moon, stars and if you’re lucky, sparkly nebulae through powerful telescopes.

 Govinda’s has long been a favoured date spot for those in the know – and now you do too.
-The non-profit restaurant and theatre offers an all-in-one package that starts with a lavish feast of vegetarian Indian cuisine before a movie in their bohemian cinema, where you can take your shoes off and snuggle into comfy lie-down cushion beds as the lights go down.
+This non-profit restaurant and theatre offers an all-in-one package that starts with a lavish feast of vegetarian Indian cuisine followed by a movie in their bohemian cinema, where you can take your shoes off and snuggle into comfy lie-down cushion beds as the lights go down.

 Govinda’s: 112 Darlinghurst Road, Darlinghurst

 Sydney By Sail organises trips around the stunning harbour with your partner so you can take in all the views the harbour has to offer.
 Step it up a notch with their Romance Bed & Breakfast Cruise, which includes a 2-hour harbour sail, gourmet food platters, and a breakfast basket for you to nibble on as you wake up on the shimmering waters of the harbour.

 Sydney By Sail: 2 Murray Street, Darling Harbour

 For a couple keen to have a laugh on date night, opt-out of dinner and in for comedy night at The Tudor.
 Featuring some of Australia's funniest comedians, this Redfern bar transforms into a riotous laugh-fest.
 Entry is free, so it is the perfect way to go out for date night without the expensive price tag.
 Fancy yourself a bit of a comedian?
 There’s an open mic portion of the evening, so be sure to have your best jokes rehearsed and ready.

 Thursdays and Sundays